 - Guitar neck width is measured at the nut and at the 12th fret, but guitarists usually focus on the width at the nut.
 As a result, you will see the terms guitar neck width, guitar nut width, and fretboard width used interchangeably.

-- In guitar specifications, different manufacturers can provide neck widths in different units expressed as:
+- In guitar specifications, different manufacturers show neck widths in different units:

 - inches as fractions (such as 1 3/4″)

 - inches as decimal numbers ( such as 1.725″ )

 - millimeters as decimal numbers ( such as 44.5 mm)

 - millimeters rounded to integer numbers (such as 45 mm)